csdms/babelizer/README.rst

 The *babelizer* requires Python >=3.8.

-Apart from Python, the *babelzer* has a number of other requirements, all of which can be obtained through either *pip* or *conda*, that will be automatically installed when you install the *babelizer*.
+Apart from Python, the *babelizer* has a number of other requirements, all of which can be obtained through either *pip* or *conda*, that will be automatically installed when you install the *babelizer*.